 What is Lamoille FiberNet?

 Lamoille FiberNet is a Vermont Communications Union District (CUD).
 A CUD is an organization of two or more towns that join together as a municipality to build communications infrastructure together.
 More information on Vermont’s CUDs can be found on the Vermont Department of Public Service website.
-Lamoille FiberNet CUD includes the towns of Belvidere, Cambridge, Eden, Elmore, Hyde Park, Johnson, Morristown, Stowe, Waterville and Wolcott.
+Lamoille FiberNet CUD includes the towns of Belvidere, Cambridge, Eden, Elmore, Hyde Park, Johnson, Morristown, Stowe, Waterville and parts of Wolcott.

 How is Lamoille FiberNet governed?